termermc/node-ircd-base/README.md

 # node-ircd-base
-A Node.js library for implementing IRC servers using a simple API
+A typesafe Node.js library for implementing IRC servers using a simple API

 # Install
 To install it in your project, run `npm install ircd-base` or `yarn add ircd-base`.